Don’t be spooked, be green this Hallowe'en!

 2. Recycle your used pumpkins

 Recycling your used pumpkins is easy.
 All you have to do is remove the candle wax, chop them up into manageable pieces and put them into your food recycling bin.
-If you have a compost bin, just chop them up and add them, they make really good worm fodder to compliment a nutritious compost.
-For more information on autumn composting, please visit our home composting pages.
+For more information about the benefits of recycling your food waste, visit: www.recycleforwales.org.uk/food

 3. A frighteningly good costume